leonsxia/XEngine/README.md

 You can use this project to build new scenes like old school "***Resident Evil***" type scenes.

 Use WASD to move player, Shift to accelerate, S + Shift to quick turn around.
+Please click "start" on the left menu->Actions first to enable playing.

 Have fun!!!